-Below are all the stories in Shareable's anthology, Share or Die: Voices of the Get Lost Generation in the Age of Crisis.
+Below are all the stories in Shareable's anthology, Share or Die: Voices of the Get Lost Generation in the Age of Crisis (reasonably priced paperback available here).
 Our anthology is two years in the making with most of the stories commissioned by Shareable specifically for the book.
 The stories are largely by young adults to help young adults gain perspective on their situation in today's world and find paths out of economic precarity.

 We were fortunate to have worked with New Society, a forward-thinking publisher who is offering multiple versions of the book, including the below free version where all articles are available under a Creative Commons license (if you repost a story, just attribute Shareable and link back to the original version).
 This is not only aligned with the book's message, but it's also smart.
 Sharing will result in more social impact and book sales.
 I hope you enjoy Share or Die.
 And please share this book!